Frequently Asked Questions (and Answers!)

 What is the cost of His Warehouse?

-For those who desire to only do the Friday night outreach, it is $10 per person.
 This is a great opportunity for local churches to schedule into their church calendar, to allow all of their members to get a taste of mission, to perhaps open their eyes to a part of Jacksonville that they do not usually see.

 What should we wear for Late Nights?